 Indian Hills went 32-7 in 2014 for the most wins in seven years.
 IHCC got off to a fast start, winning their first 10 matches and jumping into the NJCAA national poll at No. 14.
 They were nationally-ranked the rest of the season.

-With a young team, the Warriors struggled to a 19-24 record in 2013, but they did have two all-region first-team selections in Peyton Crosser (currently an assistant coach at IHCC) and Kassidy Guihan.
+With a young team, the Warriors battled to a 19-24 record in 2013, but did have two all-region first-team selections in Peyton Crosser and Kassidy Guihan.

 In Michel's first season at the helm in 2012 the Warriors finished 30-11, losing in the championship match of the super regionals.
 A 9-1 record to begin the season propelled Indian Hills into the national ratings at No. 18.

-Michel has coached three NJCAA All-Americans.
-Tamara Merseli was a two-time honoree and Kameo Pope and Yanjiao Zhao have also earned All-American honors.
+Michel has coached four NJCAA All-Americans, including Tamara Merseli, a two-time honoree.
+Rodrigues last year along with Kameo Pope and Yanjiao Zhao have also earned All-American honors.

-A native of Atalissa, Iowa and a graduate of Wilton High School, Michel attended Ellsworth where she played for teams that had the best records in school history, back-to-back winning seasons that included a 26-16 record and a regional final appearance as a sophomore.
+A native of Atalissa, Iowa, and a graduate of Wilton High School, Michel was a student-athlete at Ellsworth where she played for teams that had the best records in school history, back-to-back winning seasons that included a 26-16 record and a regional final appearance as a sophomore.
 She was named Ellsworth’s Female Athlete of the Year in 2006.

 Michel served as a member of the coaching staff at the Iowa High Performance volleyball camp where she had the opportunity to work alongside some of the state's elite college coaches.
 She also assisted three-time Olympian Jeff Nygaard in working with middle hitters.
 The IHCC head coach was an assistant coach for the USA High Performance championships in Tulsa, Okla., with Iowa's GSEL 2014 Black team.